jim-collier/x9git/README.md

 - Releases are annotated semver tags (`vX.Y.Z`).
 If no version is given, take the next one after the latest tag: usually a patch bump, except that a candidate like `v2.0.0-rc1` resolves to `v2.0.0`.

 - Look before you leap: fetch first, show the current state and the exact commands about to run, and ask before doing anything that mutates.

+## How it compares to the named workflows

+Gitsby doesn't invent a branching model.
+Two of the well-known ones are already in it, and which one you get depends on whether the repo has a `dev` branch.
+There's nothing to configure.

+- [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow), in a repo with no `dev`.
+Branch off the default branch, open a PR, land it back, delete the branch.
+Whatever is on the default branch is releasable.
+That suits a project with no release cadence, which is most personal projects and plenty of professional ones.

+- [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/), in a repo that has a `dev`.
+Feature work lands on `dev`. `main` holds only what has been published.
+A `dev` -> `main` merge is a release, and it carries a tag. `br hotfix` is GitFlow's hotfix branch, back-merge included, so the next release can't quietly undo a published fix.

+	- Not all of GitFlow, though.
+Release branches are left out, along with the `develop` and `feature/` naming.
+Those earn their keep on a scheduled product with several versions in flight, and cost more than they return everywhere else.

+- [GitLab Flow](https://about.gitlab.com/topics/version-control/what-is-gitlab-flow/) has no direct equivalent here.
+Its idea is downstream branches that mirror environments, or a long-lived branch per release.
+Gitsby has no concept of an environment, and a release is a tag on `main` rather than a branch.
+You can keep such branches by hand; Gitsby just won't manage them for you.

+- [Trunk-based development](https://trunkbaseddevelopment.com/) is a half-match.
+Short-lived branches are exactly what Gitsby enforces - create, land, delete, and it will clear up the leftovers for you.
+Committing straight to trunk behind a feature flag is the other half, and that is the one thing Gitsby refuses to do, even where you have the rights.

+- Anything built on rewritten history is out of scope.
+No rebase, no amend, no squash, no force-push.
+So a "squash and merge" or "rebase and merge" house style isn't something Gitsby can express, and a team that insists on linear history won't want it.

+There's a difference underneath all of these that matters more than which one you pick.
+They're conventions - a document a team agrees to, then drifts away from under deadline pressure, usually starting with the person in the biggest hurry.
+Here the workflow is the tool.
+There's no command for "push to `main` anyway", so the agreement can't erode quietly.

 ## Why